f7ed/hmmpc-public/README.md

 sudo apt-get install libssl-dev

 # install sodium
 # Before executing the following commands, you need to download, unzip, and open the tarball of libsodium.
-The detailed installation is referred to in https://doc.libsodium.org/installation.
+# The detailed installation is referred to in https://doc.libsodium.org/installation.
+# Alternatively, `apt-get install libsodium-dev` is workable.
 ./configure
 make -j8 && make -j8 check
 sudo make install